Top 20% in Singapore Has More Wealth Than Bottom 80% Combined

 Singapore’s Ministry of Finance

-A Gini coefficient of zero indicates the lowest income inequality while a value one indicates the most income inequality.
+A Gini coefficient of zero indicates the lowest income inequality while a value of one indicates the highest income inequality.

 After taxes and transfers, Singapore’s Gini coefficient for income inequality dropped to 12th place at 0.34, reflecting the “higher overall tax burdens on the population and more extensive transfers to the lower-income” among some of the OECD countries.